y-samuel-lu/y-samuel-lu.github.io/Notes.md

 # Mathematics notes
+- A note on the [Green's function](https://drive.google.com/file/d/1fkJii5_duQACc09TidWaH_ASHRIz8y95/view?usp=sharing) method solving the Poisson's equation and the inhomogenous wave equation.
 - A note on the properties and related theorems of the Dirichlet series and Dirichlet-L function.
 Some knowledge on complex analysis is needed to read [this note](Dirichlet_Series-2.pdf).